imtomjorge/regions-pingability/README.md

+##### This PHP software is currently outdated, and not functional as described below.
+It will ping your registered servers/locations from the server where is hosted this Docker Container.

 # Regions Pingability

 Regions Pingability is an opensource tool developed in PHP, to help cloud providers customers, in the choice of their server region.
 With this tool, you can make a cloud ping similar page.
 You have so many settings to personalize this tools, with visual identity of your brand.
 You can add up to 3 endpoint (url, or ip).
 Your customer will be advised about the best server/cloud location for his project.